 You'll also learn important skills in food hygiene, keeping kitchen premises and equipment clean, and working in a team environment.

-This course is delivered as a School-based Apprenticeship or through the VET in Schools program.
+This course is delivered as a School-based apprenticeship or through the VETDSS program.

 - Catering operations